-SEC veteran Tim Horton serves as the running backs coach at Auburn, after six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.
+Prior to Auburn, Horton spent six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.

-In 2011, Horton helped the Razorbacks tie a school record with 11 wins and, combined with a 10-win season in 2010, marked just the third time in school history and first since 1988-89 UA reached double-digit win totals in back-to-back seasons.
+In 2011, Horton helped the Razorbacks tie a school record with 11 wins and, combined with a 10-win season in 2010, marked just the third time in school history the Razorbacks reached double-digit win totals in back-to-back seasons.
 Arkansas led the SEC in total offense in 2011, averaging 438.1 yards per game, for the second time in the previous three seasons, and topped the SEC in scoring offense (36.8 ppg) in 2011.
 All-SEC performer Dennis Johnson's 6.3 yards-per-carry average was second among the SEC's top-10 rushers.

 Under Horton's tutelage, Davis posted the fourth-highest single-season rushing total in Arkansas history in 2010 as he ran for 1,322 yards and became just the 10th Razorback to eclipse 1,000 rushing yards in a season.
-Davis was named a first-team all-SEC performer and led all SEC running backs with his average of 101.7 yards per game on the ground and finished the season with five consecutive 100-yard rushing games.
+Davis was named a first-team All-SEC performer and led all SEC running backs (101.7 ypg) and finished with five consecutive 100-yard rushing games.

 Horton, who played football at Arkansas from 1986-89, returned to his alma mater in 2007, where he coached McFadden and Jones to All-America honors.
-McFadden was the Heisman Trophy runner-up and won the Doak Walker Award as the nation's top running back in that season.
+McFadden was the Heisman Trophy runner-up and won the Doak Walker Award as the nation's top running back.
 McFadden finished the 2007 season with a school-record 1,830 yards and 16 touchdowns.

-He came to Arkansas after taking the offensive coordinator and wide receivers coaching position at Air Force in January, 2007.
+He came to Arkansas after taking the offensive coordinator and wide receivers coaching position at Air Force in January 2007.
 During the 2006 season, he was the running backs coach at Kansas State, helping the Wildcats earn a Texas Bowl appearance.
-At KSU, Horton coached two future NFL running backs in Thomas Clayton and James Johnson.
+At KSU, Horton coached future NFL running backs Thomas Clayton and James Johnson.